philtoms/ng-boilerplate-shop/README.md

 To see the initial website out of the box, open `file:///path/to/ng-boilerplate-shop/build/index.html` in your browser.

 Now start hacking into the code to turn it into your own E-Commerce shopping website.

-`ngBoilerplateShop` is built on top of [ngBoilerplate](http://philtoms.github.com/ng-boilerplate-shop), a basic framework for kick starting AngularJS projects.
-This means it supports and encourages AngularJS best-practices from the ground up.

 ## Development Scenario 1